PostHog/posthog.com/contents/docs/deployment.md

 ## AWS ECS Fargate

 We maintain a CloudFormation [config](https://github.com/PostHog/deployment/blob/master/aws/cloudformation/ecs/posthog.yaml) for deploying Posthog with Redis and Postgres to a stack on AWS.
 This is the script that we will be referencing from S3 later.
-For the container rumtime we use fargate so that you only pay for what you need.
+For the container runtime we use fargate so that you only pay for what you need.

 For an in depth how-to on CloudFormations check out the [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html)